Xrayez/godot-anl/README.md

 ## Notable features:

 * generate height, normal and bump maps from noise directly;
-* ability to construct noise from visual nodes in editor;
+* ability to construct noise from visual nodes in editor and via code;
 * make custom modular noise as components from base nodes.

 ![Visual Accidental Noise Workbench](examples/images/visual_noise.png)

-[2.0 Alpha] The code structure is established for the visual noise but can't be considered stable.
-Feel free to report bugs and contribute!

 ## Overview

 The AccidentalNoise class encapsulates the two main classes required for noise
-generation: CKernel, CNoiseExecutor
+generation: `CKernel` and `CNoiseExecutor`.

 The kernel holds any amount of noise functions together creating compound noise function.
-The noise executor then evaluates the function chain at any point of the "pipeline"
+The noise executor then evaluates the function chain at any point of the pipeline.

 The library is full of features compared to other noise generation libraries with a drawback of poorer performance.